dirtsimple/mantle-lib/share/sample-config.md

   \($SERVICE):
     image: dirtsimple/mantle:latest
 ```
 You can define additional functions like this to create templates for other tags.
-(You must explicitly declare any parameters other than `SITE`, `WP_ENV`, or `WP_HOME`, however.)
+(You must explicitly declare any parameters other than `SERVICE`, `WP_ENV`, or `WP_HOME`, however.)

 If you need to do other things besides set a template, you can define a shell function instead, e.g.: